epfl-si/django-tequila/README.rst

 Profile customization
 ---------------------
-You may want to keep some additional informations about the user.
+You may want to keep some additional information about the user.
-Take a look at `this page <http://docs.djangoproject.com/en/dev/topics/auth/#storing-additional-information-about-users>`_ for more informations about profile customization.
+Take a look at `this page <http://docs.djangoproject.com/en/dev/topics/auth/#storing-additional-information-about-users>`_ for more information about profile customization.

 Here is an example for a profile for Django 2.0